wifisensing/PicoScenes-Manual/source/installation.rst

 Hardware Installation
 =======================

-PicoScenes currently supports two commercial Wi-Fi NIC models, the QCA9300 and IWL5300, and literally all USRP models.
-Among them, B210, N210 and X310 models have been practically tested in our lab.
-For other high-end USRP models, such as the E300/N300 series, PicoScenes *should* be able to support them in out-of-box way.
+PicoScenes currently supports two commercial Wi-Fi NIC models, the QCA9300 and IWL5300, and USRP SDR devices.
+Specifically, USRP B210, N210 and X310 models are tested and used in our lab.

 One of the most welcomed features of the PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection on a NIC or SDR array.
 To help you get the hardware ready quickly, we share our hardware preparation experience, mainly focusing on the multi-devices setup.